 Subversion also provides, via its runtime configuration system (see the section called "Runtime Configuration Area"), a more flexible automatic property setting feature that allows you to create mappings of filename patterns to property names and values.
 Once again, these mappings affect adds and imports, and can not only override the default MIME type decision made by Subversion during those operations, but can also set additional Subversion or custom properties, too.
-For example, you might create a mapping that says that anytime you add JPEG files-ones whose names match the pattern .jpg-Subversion should automatically set the svn:mime-type property on those files to image/jpeg.
-Or perhaps any files that match .cpp should have svn:eol-style set to native, and svn:keywords set to Id.
-Automatic property support is perhaps the handiest property-related tool in the Subversion toolbox.
-See the section called "Config" for more about configuring that support.
+For example, you might create a mapping that says that anytime you add JPEG files-ones whose names match the pattern \.jpg-Subversion should automatically set the svn:mimetype property on those files to image/jpeg.
+Or perhaps any files that match \.cpp should have svn:eolstyle set to native, and svn:keywords set to Id.
+For more details on automatic property support in the runtime configuration see the section called "General configuration".